 3) World Health Organization.
 A conceptual framework for action on the social determinants of health.
 2010. www.who.int/sdhconference/resources/ConceptualframeworkforactiononSDH.

 Favorite movie, band, non-fiction, book, etc.: I am an avid modern and jazz dancer and my favorite dance company is Alvin Ailey American Dance Theater.
 In terms of books, my all-time favorite is The Color Purple by Alice Walker.
 I also love reading biographies and autobiographies of individuals who have fought for social justice.
 My favorites so far are Malcolm X: A Life of Reinvention by Manning Marable and Looking for Lorraine: The Radiant and Radical Life of Lorraine Hansberry by Imani Perry.
-I also enjoy books about Black women’s, the Black Diaspora, and Buddhist thought and practice.
+I also enjoy books about Black women’s history, the Black Diaspora, and Buddhist thought and practice.
 In terms of music, I enjoy listening to everything from hip hop and neo-soul to Afrobeats and pop.
 Favorite music artists include Tupac Shakur, Meshell Ndegeocello, Nina Simone, Yola, Nao, and Florence + The Machine.